ForumPlayer/dotfiles-1/README.md

 # Dotfiles
 These are my personal dotfiles, essentially a mix of multiple other dotfiles, with my own spin on them.

-The theming is based on Nord, with Firefox and Thunderbird with arc themes to match, transparency for Zathura and mostly other convenient factors.
+The theming is based on Nord, with Firefox and Thunderbird with arc themes to match, transparency for Zathura and other convenient things.

 I daily drive linux, for studying and development mostly.
 So this isn't particularly ricy but rather useful.